An equivariant Atiyah-Patodi-Singer index theorem for proper actions I: the index formula: Convergence of delocalised -invariants

 where $\cC(G)$ is Harish-Chandra's Schwartz algebra, and we write $N = G\times_K Y$ as in Abels' theorem \cite{Abels}.
 The claim follows from the fact that $\cC(G) \subset \cS_t(G)$ for $t\geq0$. \end{proof}

-Proposition \ref{prop proj lim} and the arguments in this subsection have the following consequence. \begin{proposition} If $G$ is a real, linear, connected semisimple Lie group and $g \in G$ is semisimple, then $D_N$ has a $g$-delocalised $\eta$-invariant. \end{proposition}
+Propositions \ref{prop proj lim} and \ref{prop proj lim small t} and the lemmas in this subsection have the following consequence. \begin{proposition} Suppose that $G$ is a real, linear, connected semisimple Lie group and $g \in G$ is semisimple.
+If $D_N$ is invertible, then $\eta_g(D_N)$ converges for large $t$.
+If, furthermore, either $g$ has no fixed points or $D$ is a twisted $\Spinc$-Dirac operator, then $\eta_g(D_N)$ also converges for small $t$, so $D_N$ has a $g$-delocalised $\eta$-invariant. \end{proposition}